-Beginning Saturday of the first week of the term through the 8th Friday of fall, winter and spring (sixth Friday of summer term) students may withdraw online or through the Student Services Welcome Center.
+Beginning Saturday of the first week of the term through the 8th Friday of fall, winter, and spring (sixth Friday of summer term) students may withdraw.
 There is no refund for a withdrawal and a grade of 'W' is noted on a transcript.
-The date the student withdraws online or notifies the Student Services Welcome Center of their intent to withdraw is the official last date of attendance.
-The official withdrawal date is noted in the Student Information System.
-Requests to withdraw from a course after the 8th week must be submitted to the Registrar's Office for review.
+The date the student withdraws is the official last date of attendance.